rdugan/iceriver-oc/README.md

 ![Performance Settings](/docs/images/iceriver-oc_fan_settings.png)

-A new fan mode has been added which automatically adjusts fan speed to maintain a max chip temperature.
-Temps are read every 10s for KS0/1/2 and fan speed is adjusted as necessary.
+A new fan mode has been added which automatically adjusts fan speed to maintain a max hash chip temperature.
+Temps are read every 10s and fan speed is adjusted as necessary.

-Unfortunately, chip temps are only updated by the ASIC every 2minutes for KS3/M/L and KS0 Pro, so fan adjustments for these models are much slower.
-While the new fan mode may still be used for those models, it is suggested to use a high minimum fan speed (maybe >= 70%), so that periods of highly dynamic temperature ranges (such as startup) do not cause excessive chip temps while the fan control is waiting on feedback.
+It is suggested to use a minimum fan speed within maybe 75% of the speed the fans normally run, so that periods of highly dynamic temperature ranges (such as startup) do not allow excessive power stage temps while the hash chips are warming up.
+For example, if the fans would settle around 80% during normal operating temps, a min fan speed of 60% may be appropriate.

 Please note, this setting does not guarantee the set temperature.
 It may overshoot during startup or other dynamic periods, but it should stabilize at or near (within a few degrees) the requested temperature.

-Fixed/manual fan speeds will now be reapplied at startup, after a ~1m delay.
+Fixed fan speeds will also now be reapplied at startup, after a ~1-2m delay.

 <br>